DEQX HDP-5 Processor, Preamp & Dac

 DEQXs patented, very low latency convolution processing corrects speaker frequency-response and timing errors by adjusting thousands of frequency groups, depending on your speakers measurements, so that they not only arrive at the correct volume but also on time.

 Going further, DEQXs HD-Active regime offers hope of achieving a playback environment that comes closer to actually hearing the content of new HD media.
 Today's loudspeakers remain passive and uncompensated, dating from the same era as CRT TVs.

 As a result, today's so-called HD-Audio is akin to watching an HD BluRay video on a twenty-year-old CRT Screen.
 Yes it will look slightly better, but inherently limited by the resolution and accuracy that CRTs can fundamentally deliver – we needed new technology HD-displays and projectors to get real.

 With loudspeaker distortion around 1%, to name just one alarming parameter, its resolution is limited to 40dB, whereas the amplified signal driving the speaker is closer to 80dB and typically more.

-Loudspeakers’ phase-response and frequency-response is decimated by ‘HD-audio’s amplified signal.
+Loudspeaker phase-response and frequency-response are decimated by the amplified signal of hi-res audio.
 In other words, frequencies do not arrive to our ears either at the right volume or the right time specified by our recordings.
 Taken to full implementation DEQX addresses all of these issues directly and indirectly.

 The timing coherence accuracy that DEQX restores is often the most expensive design feature of loudspeakers.
 Normally, loudspeakers have no way to compensate errors via the signal driving them; so expensive engineering is used to minimize these errors and distortions.
 DEQX uses real computing horsepower to make that happen with essentially zero distortion and minimal processing delay so audio remains in sync with video.